Blosc/bcolz/doc/intro.rst

     Numexpr will let you to perform a wide-range of operations on native carray/ctable objects, NumPy exposes a much richer toolset.

-  * At this time, carray objects can only be uni-dimensional (newer versions might get rid of this limitation though).